dbt-labs/docs.getdbt.com/website/blog/2024-05-17-synapse-best-practices.md

 ---
 title: Up and Running with Azure Synapse on dbt Cloud
-description: "How to get started with Azure Synapse on dbt Cloud"
+description: "Some tips for getting started with Azure Synapse on dbt Cloud"
 slug: synapse-best-practices

 authors: [anders_swanson]